deep-c/nextjs-starter/README.md

 ## Getting Started

-First create .env and .env.local files and then:
+First create a .env.local file from the env.local.example and then:

 ```bash
 docker compose up -d